You’re eating your veggies, drinking your water, and doing regular exercises and your skin still looks 10 years behind sleep!

 - Get serious with cleansing and exfoliation

 The body and skin are pros at getting rid of dirt by themselves from the inside out.
-They’re not the greatest when it comes to removing them completely once they’re out your system though.
-This is where taking care of your skin comes into the picture.
-Help out by taking your cleansing and exfoliating routines seriously.
+They’re not the greatest when it comes to removing them completely once they’re out of your system though.

 When it comes to exfoliation, it’s not just the magic in a bottle that can exfoliate.
 There are other ways that help get rid of the unwanted layers on your skin.